NoFo TimesNorth Fork Long Island Guide

 Orient has a way of making the day feel farther away from everything else, which is a big part of why people love it.
 The roads get quieter, the scenery opens up, and parts of town really do have that almost New England-like feel.
 It is one of the best places on the North Fork for a slower day built around beaches, nature, fishing, and a few memorable local stops.

 The Orient Country Store is a big part of that.
 It has the kind of old-country-store feel people hope still exists, and it actually delivers.
 Miriam is wonderful with customers, and the whole place has that warm, genuinely local energy that makes people want to linger.
 Latham’s is another stop worth knowing, especially for fresh produce, flowers, and that classic Orient farmstand feel.
 Orient also draws people out for surf casting and other kinds of fishing, and the beaches and shoreline out that way are a big part of the appeal for anglers.
 And then there is the Cross Sound Ferry at Orient Point, which gives the town another layer of identity and makes the very end of the North Fork feel like a real jumping-off point rather than just the end of the road.
-The ferry runs year-round between Orient Point and New London, and has a crossing time of about 1 hour 20 minutes, with a faster passenger-only option in about 45 minutes.

 Good stops: Orient Beach State Park, The Inn at Orient, Orient Country Store, Latham’s Farmstand, the Cross Sound Ferry, and a long, quiet drive all the way to the point.
 Latham’s farmstand is open daily from early May through late November with seasonal vegetables, fruit, and flowers picked fresh every day.
-Orient Country Store, on Village Lane in Orient has the tagline, “If we don’t have it, you don’t need it.”
+Orient Country Store, on Village Lane in Orient, has the tagline, “If we don’t have it, you don’t need it.”

-Jamesport
+Jamesport and Aquebogue

 Jamesport sits on the western side of the North Fork and works well if you want a lower-key overnight, a slower start to the day, or a less hectic way into the rest of the region.
 It does not center itself the way Greenport does, which is part of the appeal.
 The pace is quieter, the roads feel more open, and the area works especially well if you want a mix of farm-country scenery, good food, and a couple of places that feel a little tucked away.